thomassuedbroecker/watson-nlp-custom-init-container/README.md

 > And now we are going build a `custom model container image` you can use as an [`init container`](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/)!

 ### Architectural overview

+You should be aware that an [`init container`](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) only runs once, because the job of an init container is to ensure the needed environment for the runtime container is available.
+In our case the container must provide a model which will be loaded be load from the runtime.

 The image below is from the tutorial [Serve a custom model on a Kubernetes or Red Hat OpenShift cluster](https://developer.ibm.com/tutorials/serve-custom-models-on-kubernetes-or-openshift/) and shows the `Architecture reference custom models` and is a bit customized.